HALE VETERINARY CLINIC

 30pixelgif.gif (810 bytes)

 Beyond the lounge is the reception desk.
-In the foreground is our walk-on scale where your animal's current weight will be determined.
 Behind Stephanie is the client restroom - no need to make your way into the dark recesses of the back room to freshen up.

 CLIENT LOUNGE